To Her Door: Music and lyrics

 The song is a ballad with country-rock underpinnings, in which Kelly tells the story of a young couple who "married early".
 The man is identified as "Jack" in the unedited album version, but not in the edited single mix; the woman is never named.
 Due to Jack's drinking, the couple's marriage "hit(s) the skids" and they end up separating.
 After a year, Jack writes a letter to his ex-wife, and she decides to send him the fare so he can visit both her and their two children.
 In the final verse, Jack is on his way to meet them, and the song ends as he arrives in town on a Sunday, wondering, "Could he make a picture and get them all to fit?"
 The actual reunion between Jack and his family-if it even takes place-is never described.
 In his book How to Make Gravy, Kelly notes that "the entire story takes three and a half minutes and ends at the beginning."

 It has been described as a brutal and beautiful attempt at reconciliation.
-The song contains references to 'The Buttery', a drug and rehabilitation clinic on the north coast of New South Wales, 'Silver Top', a Melbourne taxi company, and 'Olympic', a (now defunct) coach company that provided inter-state and inter-capital services.
-In later performances of the song, Kelly replaced 'Olympic' with 'McCafferty's', which provided a Melbourne-Sydney coach service in later years.
+The song contains references to 'The Buttery', a drug and rehabilitation clinic on the north coast of New South Wales, 'Silver Top', a Melbourne taxi company, and 'Olympic', a defunct coach company that operated inter-state and inter-capital services.
+In later performances of the song, Kelly replaced 'Olympic' with 'McCafferty's', which operated a Melbourne-Sydney coach service in later years.

 In an interview with Debbie Kruger, Kelly indicated that the song took seven years to write.

 I sing little melodies into a tape recorder and every now and then I go through the tapes and have a listen.
 And I heard that and I thought it would be good to put words to that, it’s a good tune.

 Although there are no overt clues in the songs themselves, Kelly has stated that he may later have written about the same protagonist (saying, "I’ve got a feeling it’s the same guy") in "Love Never Runs on Time" from 1994's Wanted Man and then in 1996's "How to Make Gravy" from the extended play How to Make Gravy.
 (Although in "Gravy", the song's protagonist is identified as "Joe", not "Jack".)
 All three tracks appear (in live versions) on Kelly's live 8×CD boxed set, The A – Z Recordings (2010).

 The B-side, "Bicentennial", describes the plight of Australian Aborigines in the past and the present, highlighting aboriginal deaths in custody.
 In 1988, Australia celebrated its bicentenary, in the song Kelly writes from the point of view of those unimpressed with 200 years of white settlement.